troykinsella/concourse-ansible-playbook-resource/README.md

   templates, show the differences in those files; works great with `check: true`.
 * `inventory`: Required.
 The path to the inventory file to use, relative to `path`.
+* `limit`: Optional.
+Limit the playbook run to provided hosts/groups.
 * `playbook`: Optional.
 Default `site.yml`.
 The path to the playbook file to run, relative to `path`.
 * `skip_tags`: Optional.
 Only run plays and tasks not tagged with this list of values.